OpenMDAO/RevHack2020/solution_approaches/how_big.md

 ## Recommendation: start-small to learn, but go big for production code

 We think that code is easier to read/debug if you make fewer larger components, and we would like to move more of our own code in that direction.
-So thats what we'll recommend to you as well.
+So that's what we'll recommend to you as well.
 Tend toward larger components with more calculations aggregated into a single `compute` method.

 The major challenge with larger components it that they become much hard to provide derivatives for by hand.